Starting from Wood, Formica or Tile Surfaces

 Our DCI Concrete Overlays are very strong and durable, perfect to stand up to the daily wear and tear of a countertop.
 The DCI Concrete Overlays are a one-step process and you only have to add water.
 Our concrete overlay mixes come in either Smooth or Complete.
 Smooth concrete overlay is for a smooth finish.
 The Complete concrete overlay is a hardy choice great for stenciling or using on a previously tiled surface.
 If you’d just like to try a sample of our product, we have 3 lb. overlay samples available.

 Overlay can be applied to tile, cultured marble and laminated surfaces, as well as wood frames.
 Smooth surfaces must be scuffed with a sander to give the overlay something to properly attach to.
 All tile or laminate must be in good condition and well adhered to the current countertop surface to be a good candidate for an overlay.
+Read our How to Apply Concrete Overlay for the complete details for each type of application.

 Installing a concrete overlay countertop doesn’t take long, but it does take patience.
 Line all of your walls, appliances, sink and underneath cabinets with plastic sheeting to protect them and keep concrete overlay on the countertop.